 Planting in the woodland; a thorough process

 The team has been busy for months clearing and preparing the woodland for planting.
-Good things come to those who wait and the gardeners have had to be patient to say the least.
-The Scottish Highlands, as with all the UK, have endured unusually cold weather and heavy rainfall making full gardening days difficult to maintain.
+Good things come to those who wait – the gardeners have had to be patient to say the least.
+The Scottish Highlands, as with all the UK, have endured unusually cold weather.
+Coupled with heavy rainfall, this makes full gardening days difficult to maintain.
 Head gardener Duncan says:

 ‘We were waiting on the soil drying out properly to enable the team to complete the final preparation on the main beds.’

 ‘We have also started removing lots of daffodils so that we can plant different bulbs.
 The woodland is to be clear of yellow so that’s why we are removing yellow Azaleas and Daffodils.’

 You may wonder at this choice to clear the woodland of such a symbolic springtime colour.
 The reason for this is simply a design choice.
 Much of the existing collection of Rhododendrons is in a range of cooler colours such as blues, purples and pinks.
 We don’t want it to clash with strong yellows.
 The 400 new Rhododendrons we planted recently in the woodland are again mainly cooler coloured, to complement the existing collection.